cbitstech/PG2CSV/readme.txt

 Column 5: Timestamp unit (s | ms): This is the timestamp unit that PR uses for each probe.
 Enter 's' for seconds and 'ms' for miliseconds.
 Check PR documentation for details.
 Column 6: Remove duplicates (R | N) - The option to remove datapoints that have the same timestamps.
 'R': remove; 'N': do not remove.

-5. Set the output directory
+5. Set the output directory:

 Set where the data is going to be written in the main.py script: data_root_dir = 'destination_directory'

-6. Run the main script
+6. Run the main script:

 python main.py